quantiacs/documentation/en/source/user_guide/local_development.md

 If you want to use Google Colab with a hosted runtime, start with this [notebook](../_static/colab.ipynb).

-This notebook contains necessary commands to configure a hosted runtime.
+This notebook contains the necessary commands to configure a hosted runtime.

 If you use colab with a local runtime, then you can use regular conda environment.
 Go to the head of this page and follow the instructions for conda.